hihihioli/twidilers/readme.md

 * user account names are case sensative

 ## Post page
-* You can publish a post iwthout content
+* You can publish a post without content or a title

 # New feature wishlist
 ## Profile page